The term spondylolisthesis derived from the Greek spondylos, meaning “vertebra,” and olisthenein, meaning “to slip.”

 Though fusion surgery for spondylolisthesis is generally quite effective, it is a major procedure and should not be considered until the conservative treatment has been tried for six months and failed.

 A posterior fusion with pedicle screw instrumentation is generally considered the gold standard f

 A slip of more than 50% in asymptomatic patients with dysplasia would warrant surgery.

 This degree of slippage is a mild dysplasia (low dysplastic type) usually without a significant slip angle.
-Instrumentation with pedicle screw is done to avoid need of postoperative immobilization. .
+Instrumentation with pedicle screw is done to avoid the need of postoperative immobilization. .

 In high dysplastic spondylolisthesis, slippage of more than 50% requires fusion.
 The operative options include

 - Instrumentation and posterior in situ fusion

 - Posterior decompression, partial reduction, instrumentation, and fusion